ctcg-blog/ctcg-blog.github.io/_tabs/about.md

 ## Meet the Team

 - **Coppertop**: Master of infrastructure assessment, decent at Web and API testing (we're working on it), expert in blue teaming, and our designated meme and GIF curator—because who says cybersecurity can't have a sense of humor?
-- **Rooster**: Web app wizard, API ninja, cloud connoisseur, and all-around nice guy.
+- **R00st3r**: Web app wizard, API ninja, cloud connoisseur, and all-around nice guy.
 - **Smurfette**: Matriarch of the group, empress of Web and API testing, and unparalleled in writing reports and doing QA's
-- **Clarice**: Mobile, cloud, and all-round pentesting ninja, slicing through vulnerabilities with stealth and precision.
+- **h3ll0clar1c3**: Mobile, cloud, and all-round pentesting ninja, slicing through vulnerabilities with stealth and precision.
 - **Synthetic**: The boss, red teaming enthusiast, and long-term pentesting veteran.
 Think of him as the Gandalf of cybersecurity—minus the beard.

 ## Join Us